 The Illinois National Guard (ING) Grant application is available online as an interactive application via the Student Portal.
 The online application has many benefits, including program information which is available at your fingertips, online edits which prevent errors, elimination of mailing time, and immediate confirmation that your application has been received at ISAC.

-The complete application must be received by ISAC on or before the deadline date, and an application must be submitted for each academic year in which benefits are to be used.
+The complete application must be received by ISAC in time for eligibility to be determined and the applicant to then notify the college no later than the last scheduled day of classes for the first term for which benefits have been requested, and an application must be submitted for each academic year in which benefits are to be used.
 The online, interactive application collects all the information needed to determine eligibility.
 Additional documentation (including the Notice of Basic Eligibility [NOBE] which is used to apply for the GI Bill) is not required and, if submitted to ISAC, will not be returned to the applicant.

-If you are a qualified applicant, ISAC will send you an eligibility letter, which you should provide to your college's financial aid office as soon as you receive it.
-(ISAC's processing time is up to 4 weeks.)
-You can use the ISAC Programs area of the Student Portal to check your application status and view and print your most recent eligibility letter.
+If you are a qualified applicant, ISAC will send you an eligibility letter, which you should provide to your college's financial aid office as soon as you receive it (and no later than the last scheduled day of classes for the first term for which benefits have been requested).
+ISAC's processing time is up to 4 weeks.
+You can use the Program Applications & Status Checks area of the Student Portal to check your application status and view and print your most recent eligibility letter.

 Please note: once an electronic application has been successfully submitted, a Portable Document Format (PDF) version of the completed application will display on-screen, and may be printed or saved as an electronic file for your records.
 If you provide an e-mail address on your application, this PDF document will also be sent to you.

 Individuals who are unable to apply electronically may request a paper application from ISAC by contacting an ISAC Call Center Representative.
-It is the applicant's responsibility to fax the paper application, or allow enough mailing time, in order for the paper application to be received in ISAC's Deerfield office on or before the applicable deadline date.
+It is the applicant's responsibility to fax the paper application, or allow enough mailing time, in order for the paper application to be received in ISAC's Deerfield office in time for eligibility to be determined and the applicant to then notify the college no later than the last scheduled day of classes for the first term for which benefits have been requested.

 Only one ING Grant application may be submitted per academic year.
 Consequently, if you need to change your response(s) to any item(s) and/or update any information after the application has been submitted, you will need to provide the information to ISAC.
 Examples of items that may need to be updated include demographic information (i.e., name, address, telephone number, etc.), your college of record and the impacted terms (full year, fall, spring or summer).
 These changes can be submitted to ISAC using one of the below methods, but cannot be done over the telephone.